 — President Theodore Roosevelt

 Many of Teddy's wealthy peers hated him, seeing him as an enemy to their class.
-Not a typical upper-class patrician, Roosevelt was a decorated soldier and a man's man, who's idea of fun was hunting dangerous big game and running the Amazon River (where he once had to sweat out malaria).
+Not a typical upper-class patrician, Roosevelt was a decorated soldier and a man's man, whose idea of fun was hunting dangerous big game and running the Amazon River (where he once had to sweat out malaria).
 We need to meet this moment with the same kind of passion that Roosevelt had for breaking up monopolies.

 President Franklin Delano Roosevelt

 As President, Franklin Delano Roosevelt inherited the office during the Great Depression.
 In response, he declared, "The only thing we have to fear is fear itself."